yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 7. Before restoring a VM, the existing VM must be shut down.
 Use the Azure portal to shut down **WebVM1**.

-    > **Note:** since WebVM2 is also shut down, this will break the Contoso application.
+    > **Note**: since WebVM2 is also shut down, this will break the Contoso application.
 In a real-world scenario, you would keep WebVM2 running while restoring WebVM1.

 8. In the Azure portal, navigate to the **BackupRSV** Recovery Services Vault.
 Under 'Protected Items', select **Backup items**, then select **Azure Virtual Machine**.